jatinx/tools/README.md

 # Common Tools that can be useful

+   Currently only for linux and has a static makefile.
+   Export the PATH to build folder to $PATH
+   PRs Welcome :)

-## dumpbits - dump the bits of a number
+1. dumpbits - dump the bits of a number
-## endian - shows you endianness of the machine
+2. endian - shows you endianness of the machine